MicrosoftDocs/sdk-api/sdk-api-src/content/winbase/ns-winbase-ums_system_thread_information.md

 ### -field UmsVersion

 The UMS version.
-This member must be UMS_VERSION.
+You must set this member to UMS_VERSION before calling the
+<a href="/windows/desktop/api/winbase/nf-winbase-getumssystemthreadinformation">GetUmsSystemThreadInformation</a> function.

 ### -field DUMMYUNIONNAME